 Her current research includes two major projects—the first investigates the relationship between art and critical social moments; the other explores the relationship between creative practice and knowledge, focusing particularly on the role of poetry in generating thought and the possibility of ‘knowing’.

-Her books include Understanding representation, the short story collection Ways of getting by and Understanding Foucault: a critical introduction (coauthored with Tony Schirato and Geoff Danaher).
+Her books include Researching Creative Writing, Understanding representation, the poetry collection Sentences from the Archive, and Understanding Foucault: a critical introduction (coauthored with Tony Schirato and Geoff Danaher).